Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 ### Python Logic

-I created a flow chart using drawio.
+I created a flow chart using draw.io.
 The chart gave me an idea of the flow of the game and how the game would progress, paying particular attention to user input and validation.
 While some changes have been made to the quiz since drafting this flow chart it was extrememly beneficial in how the quiz was put together.

 <p align="center"><img src="rugbyquizflow.png"></p>